hjrdave/get-treble-gsm/src/posts/setup-treble.md

 title: "Setup Treble"
 ---
 # Setup Treble
-One of Treble's goals is for quick and easy setup in React apps.
-Below are the steps needed to get Treble up and running and getting your app managing global state like a boss.
+It is Treble's goal to provide and easy and quick setup.
+Below are the steps need to get Treble setup in your app, so you can start to managing state like a boss.

 ### Install Treble
 First install Treble in your app.
 You can get more information about this package from [npm](https://www.npmjs.com/package/treble-gsm) or [yarn](https://classic.yarnpkg.com/en/package/treble-gsm).